AlafariAbdullah/setup-docs/README.md

 conditions:
 actions:
 ```
-- Copy either the trigger or the condition and paste it under its own block, it should look like this (depending if you choose Triggers or Condtions) :
+- Copy either the trigger or the condition (from earlier) and paste it into the appropriate block.
+It should look like this, depending on whether you choose Triggers or Conditions: :

 ```yaml
 alias: {Your Title}